Previous dayFebruary 3, 2026Next day

 14.5 km---✓ ReviewedUSGS →

-On February 3, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 16 km NNW of Meadow Lakes, Alaska at 20:13 UTC.
-At a depth of 14.5 km, the event was shallow crustal.
+This magnitude 2.0 event was detected 16 km NNW of Meadow Lakes, Alaska on February 3, 2026, with origin time 20:13 UTC.
+The hypocenter lay at 14.5 km, placing this in the shallow crustal category.
 The epicenter is at 61.765°, -149.684°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03